 Lou Allin, 1945-2014

 Lou Allin had never missed a Bloody Words, and pancreatic cancer wasn’t about to stop her this year.
 More than the conference, however, it was presenting this year’s Best Novella prize that she talked about when she returned.
-Nothing could have been more fitting than that she, first winner of the award for Contingency Plan, should have presented the 2014 award to her good friend, CWC executive director Melodie Campbell.
+Nothing could have been more fitting than that she, first winner of the award for Best Novella, should have presented the 2014 award to her good friend, CWC executive director Melodie Campbell.

 The trip took its toll, however, and on her return to Victoria Lou entered hospital, going home to Sooke only two weeks before she died on July 10.